antoniolazaro/ciphers/docs/track2-caesar.md

 ```
 The sequences of steps that the function needs to perform is:

-1. Convert the string to lowercase letters using `toLowerCase` (note: this function works on a string)
+1. Convert the string to lowercase letters using `clojure.string/lower-case` (note: this function works on a string)
 2. filter out non-letter characters using `filterv`
 3. Convert the result back to a string using `apply str`.